-The following is a story about a unique jade bonsai tree.
+The following story is about a unique jade bonsai tree.
 If you’ve been enjoying the many pages on this site, you may recognize Dave’s name from the page about his amazing 'swimming pool greenhouse'.

 - Guest Author